 Many years later and I’ve tinkered the recipe with Elise.
 We took out the cream in lieu of more goat cheese and added browned butter to the mix.
 The result is the smoothest potatoes you’ve ever had with a nutty, earthy flavor.
 It’s a dish that can save any Thanksgiving dinner.

-- 1.5 lbs. yukon gold potatoes, peeled and quartered
+- 1 1/2 pounds yukon gold potatoes, peeled and quartered

 1 Place the potatoes and salt in a pot and fill the pot with cold water until the potatoes are covered.
-Bring to a boil over high heat, then bring the heat down to low and simmer for 15-20 minutes or until a fork easily pierces the potatoes.
+Bring to a boil over high heat, then lower the heat and simmer for 15-20 minutes or until a fork easily pierces the potatoes.
 Drain the water from the potatoes.